pmarks-net/everclamp/docs/index.md

 - Print
 - Enjoy threads

-## How to share 3D models with thread calibration
+## Sharing 3D models with thread calibration

 Suppose you want to create and share a 3D model that includes threads.
 It is not possible to make a single STL file that works for everyone, but what if you could share a model with *adjustable threads*?